JoseADios/JoseADios/README.md

 <h3 align="center">A passionate programmer from the Dominican Republic</h3>

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on nurSys, a clinic system in Laravel.

 - 🌱 I’m currently learning **Python, Laravel, Salesforce**